folio-org/folio-org.github.io/guidelines/create-new-repo.md

 (If the "Edit" button is not available to you, then see the "support" advice above.)

 Note: The configuration of "branch protection" and its "required checks" can only be done after there has been an initial pull-request (and must be done within one week of its opening).
+Also, for [front-end](#add-specific-configuration-files) repositories, the GitHub Actions Workflows need to be operational.

 ## Add initial files